 6. Increases brain power

-One of the most unexpected benefits that people discover about mountain bike riding is the increased brain power that they experience.
+One of the most unexpected benefits that people discover about mountain bike riding is the increased brain power.
 Part of this is due to the increased ability of your lungs to reach your brain.

 As oxygen levels increase, the brain is able to work quicker, stay healthier and fight off many of the things that lead to strokes or dementia.
-In addition, riding helps clear your mind of problems, allowing you to feel a greater sense of peace.
+In addition, riding helps clear your mind problems and allowing you to feel happy.

-This leads to a clearer look at things and an added ability to see solutions that may have been elusive.
-Finally, your mind becomes quicker at making decisions as you learn to navigate trails that may have debris that needs to be avoided.
+This leads to a clear look at things and an added ability to see solutions that may have been elusive.
+As a result, your mind becomes quicker at making decisions as you learn to navigate trails that may have sudden debris that needs to be avoided.

 7. Improves coordination and balance